• Skip to primary navigation

 At the same time, others who appreciate a distinct citrusy note in their beverage can opt for Earl Grey.

-Interestingly enough, the flavor profile and aroma can also vary depending on factors such as the region where the tea was grown or how it was processed.
+The flavor and aroma can also vary depending on factors such as the region where the tea was grown or how it was processed.

-Therefore it’s essential to try different kinds of teas to find one that fits your taste buds best.
+Therefore it's essential to try different kinds of teas to find one that fits your palate best.

 3 - Bergamot Infusion